Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-The Killer Instinct Community is thinking either to put Jayesh in season 3.
+who ever goes on about will weston next is gettin batterd by Gary neville and Jayesh !

-Updated on: [24/8/2025]
+Updated on: [25/8/2025]
 <!-- #jokeEnd -->